Deadline: March 15, 2021

 Self-Organizations is a program that aims to provoke inventive ways of working and collaborating.
 The program offers support to projects where different arts practitioners take the initiative and join forces to define a mutual resource or interest that’s important for their work, and propose how to share or develop it.
 The overall purpose of the program is to incite productive conversations, encourage the development of bespoke protocols for collaboration, and push for new art experiences to take place.
 Eventually, through different experiments with self-organization, the value of collective sharing and generosity amongst arts communities may show itself to be more relevant than funds and structures.
 The program will involve a diversity of participants working according to the specific guidelines below in order to try different formats and methodologies.
-For this launch edition, we propose a preliminary set of project types, and this open call is reaching out to those interested in self-organizing under this program.
+For this second edition, this open call is reaching out to those interested in self-organizing under this program.
 The program will support projects by informal groups or collectives across four different categories as follows:

 1. Informal Co-ops: Rather than replicating the same individual remedy for needs that are common, this program supports imaginative practical solutions for a mutual concern of a group.
 A minimum of four practitioners need to take the initiative to come together and identify a resource that they can share for a period of six months to one year, that can help them develop their own work.
 Examples include but are not limited to: a shared work studio, a music PA system, a video editing suite, a 3D printer, or hiring an assistant for the group.
 It is necessary that all the collaborators are involved from the start, and articulate their need of this specific resource for their own practice.

 A maximum budget of US$6,000 will be available to cover the cost of this shared resource for approximately two selected proposals, starting from May 1, 2021 for no more than one year.